le-doux/bitsy/CONTRIBUTING.md

 Note that all files in the documentation folder (including images and `.json` files) can be translated by putting a copy in the corresponding locale folder.

 ## Contributing to the Bitsy editor

+This section is a stub.
+You can improve the docs by expanding it.

 ### Translating editor text